American Top 40: Adult Contemporary countdowns

-When Casey Kasem joined what was then AMFM Radio Networks, he had been doing two weekly countdowns for adult contemporary formatted stations.
+When Kasem joined what was then AMFM Radio Networks, he had been doing two weekly countdowns for adult contemporary formatted stations.
 Both of these shows would find a home with him at his new syndicator and were rebranded once he joined.
 Both shows took the name American Top 20 (AT20) and launched the same weekend as Kasem's new AT40.
 He would concurrently host both shows with AT40 until he handed the show over to Ryan Seacrest in January 2004, then continue as host of the AC countdowns until he retired in 2009.
 After Kasem retired, the Hot AC American Top 20 and the Adult Contemporary American Top 10 were discontinued.

 In December 2004, Premiere Networks launched a version of Seacrest's AT40 for the same hot adult contemporary stations that AT20 had been targeting.
 Although such a move made AT20 redundant, Premiere continued to offer Hot AC countdowns hosted by both Kasem (AT20) and Seacrest (AT40) from December 2004 thru July 2009.